 In this Article

-- What are iliotibial band syndrome symptoms and signs?
+- What are iliotibial band (IT band) syndrome symptoms and signs?

-- What is the treatment for iliotibial band syndrome?
+- What is the treatment for iliotibial band (IT band) syndrome?

-- What stretches and exercises are beneficial for iliotibial band syndrome?
+- What stretches and exercises are beneficial for iliotibial band (IT band) syndrome?

-- What exercises should be avoided with iliotibial band syndrome?
+- What exercises should be avoided with iliotibial band (IT band) syndrome?

-- Where can people find more information about iliotibial band syndrome?
+- Where can people find more information about iliotibial band (IT band) syndrome?

 - Find a local Doctor in your town

-Iliotibial band inflammation is an overuse syndrome that occurs often in long-distance runners, bicyclists, and other athletes who repeatedly squat.
-The iliotibial band syndrome may be the result of a combination of issues from poor training habits and poor flexibility of muscle and other mechanical imbalances in the body, especially involving the low back, pelvis, hips, and knees.
+Iliotibial band inflammation is an overuse syndrome that occurs most often in long-distance runners, bicyclists, and other athletes who repeatedly squat.
+The iliotibial band syndrome may be the result of a combination of issues, including poor training habits, poor flexibility of muscle, and other mechanical imbalances in the body, especially involving the low back, pelvis, hips, and knees.

 Training errors may cause runners to develop iliotibial band syndrome symptoms.
 Roads are canted or banked with the center of the road higher than the outside edge to allow for water runoff.
 If a runner always runs on the same side of the road, it produces the same effect on the body as having a leg-length discrepancy.
 One leg is always downhill compared to the other, and the pelvis has to tilt to accommodate the activity.
 Running too many hills can also cause inflammation of the IT band.
 Running downhill is especially stressful on the IT band as it works to stabilize the knee.

 Bicyclists may develop IT band inflammation should they have improper posture on their bike and "toe in" when they pedal.
-This can cause the same effect as bowed legs, increasing the angle of the IT band as it crosses the knee, increasing the risk of inflammation.
+The issue may be how the toe clips are aligned, forcing the foot to be internally rotated, toed in.
+This can cause the same effect as bowed legs, increasing the angle of the IT band as it crosses the knee and increasing the risk of inflammation.

 Other activities with increased knee flexion can cause symptoms and include rowing and weight lifting, especially with excessive squatting.

-What are iliotibial band syndrome symptoms and signs?
+What are iliotibial band (IT band) syndrome symptoms and signs?

-Pain on the outer side of the knee is the most common symptom of iliotibial band syndrome and is due to inflammation of the area where the band crosses back and forth at the femoral epicondyle.
-Initially, there may be sensations of stinging or needle-like pricks that are often ignored.
+Pain on the lateral side of the knee is the most common symptom of iliotibial band syndrome and is due to inflammation of the area where the band crosses back and forth at the femoral epicondyle.
+Initially, there may be a sensation of stinging or needle-like pricks that are often ignored.
 This can gradually progress to pain every time the heel strikes the ground and finally can become disabling with pain when walking or when climbing up or down steps.